CS161/cs-161-s21-problem-sets-jz-lu/psets/pset3vfs.md

             bbuf_ = bbuf; // read end should use same buf as write end }
     }
+    ~pipe_vnode(); // Free the bounded buffer here

     uintptr_t write(uintptr_t addr, size_t sz);
     uintptr_t read(uintptr_t addr, size_t sz);
 };
 ```
 The per-process fd tables are of course dynamically allocated in `struct proc`; the constructor is to do work as described above and the destructor is to walk through the fd table and "free" the vnodes (that is, it should walk through the table, decrement the `refcount` of each non-null `vnode`, and subsequently call `kfree` if the refcount is updated to 0 and the vnode is not to terminal). `vnodes` is dynamically allocated and freed via the slab allocator created from PSet 1 Extra Credit.
-It is the job of `kernel_start()` to allocate the vnode for the console; it is stored in a global pointer `void* global_c_vnode` for easy access.
+It is the job of `proc::proc()` the constructor to allocate the vnode for the console, if it is not already allocated; it is stored in a global pointer `vnode* global_c_vnode` for easy access.

+Note that for pipes, there is a separate `vnode` for reads and writes that share a bounded buffer; we decree that the write end `vnode` shall allocate the buffer and the vnode shall share it.
+This decree resolves any ambiguity about whose responsibility it is to free the bounded buffer when the pipe is freed---in particular, the write `pipe_vnode` has the responsibility to free.

 2. VFS functionalities
 The constructors and destructors for the nodes are defined above. *All of the below read/write functions assume that validation was done by the corresponding `syscall`.* The specifics are below, but the end of every function will increment offset, and unlock before returning.